• Recipes

 Squeezing the ginger is my favorite part of making this lemonade.
 You're going to be adding ginger juice to this lemonade to make it slightly spicy and so delicious!
 To begin, wash and dry the ginger, but there is no need to peel it.
 There is a lot of good flavor in the peel, which is edible.
 Using a microplane style grater or a grater with small holes, grate the ginger onto a cutting board.
 Depending on how fresh your ginger is, you'll need about ½ inch of fresh ginger to get one teaspoon of juice.

 Scoop up the ginger and put it in a wire strainer over a bowl or small measuring cup.
-I love this measuring cup for making drinks since it measures small amounts out perfectly!
 Using your fingertips, squeeze the grated ginger through the mesh strainer and into the measuring cup.
 Press down on the ginger to get every last bit of juice out.
 Discard the ginger pulp.

 Grating and squeezing ginger juice.